zoes-peppas2002/coffee-lab-app/login-fix-summary.md

 - Modified `backend/init-db.js` to properly handle the email UNIQUE constraint in PostgreSQL
 - Created a script to add the UNIQUE constraint to the email column in the users table
 - Verified that the email column already has the UNIQUE constraint in the PostgreSQL database

+### 7. Fixed Client-Side Routing
+- Added a `_redirects` file to the frontend build directory to handle client-side routing
+- This ensures that when users access routes directly (e.g., by typing the URL or refreshing the page), they don't get a "Not Found" error
+- The `_redirects` file tells the server to serve the index.html file for all routes, allowing React Router to handle the routing

 ## Deployment
 - All changes were committed and pushed to GitHub